 Introduction: Rechargeable Blue LED SAD Light Book

-Blue light therapy can be used to improve mood, improve sleep, treat jet lag, adjust bedtimes and boost energy.
-It is done by viewing it with your upper peripheral vision.
-I think this light book would benefit students who start school early when it's still dark.
-This one can fit in your backpack, is dimmable, has an adjustable timer and it doesn't cost too much to build.
+Blue light therapy can be used to improve mood, improve sleep, treat jet lag, adjust bedtimes, and boost energy.
+Light therapy benefits students who start school early when it's still dark.
+This one can fit in your backpack, is dimmable, has an adjustable timer, and it doesn't cost too much to build.
 Using it in the morning can turn you into an early bird and using it in the evening can turn you into a night owl.
-You can use this while riding a bus.
+You can use it while riding the bus.

 AC or Li-ion battery powered

 Wide range of input voltage: 8.4-24V

 Wide viewing angle

 Battery life at full brightness: 1h 30min (using two 18650 2.5Ah batteries)

 Brightness range: 256 levels